yssource/crp/src/idioms/rtti.md

 </div>

-When representing events as an enum truly isn't feasible, sometimes [double dispatch](/patterns/visitor.md) can be used instead.
+When representing events as an enum truly isn't feasible, sometimes double dispatch <!-- TODO: link to visitor --> can be used instead.
 Otherwise it may be necessary to use the `Any` trait or to define an `Event` trait that exposes a type identifier that an be used for safe downcasting (via `Any`) or unsafe downcasting behind a safe interface.[^safe-event-handler]